Flag of Fort Wayne, Indiana

-The flag of Fort Wayne, Indiana, was adopted as the city's official flag by City Council on June 26, 1934.
+The flag of Fort Wayne, Indiana was adopted as the city's official flag by City Council on June 26, 1934.
 The pall design includes two diagonal white stripes (from the bottom left and top left corners) converging in the circular center to form a horizontal white stripe.
 Red silhouettes of a Miami Native American head (center left), a French fleur-de-lis (top right), and a British lion (bottom right) grace a navy blue field.
-A red blockhouse is located at the center of the converging stripes, with the settlement's founding date and city name.
+A red blockhouse is located at the center of the converging stripes.
+On some flag variants, the city's name and founding date are placed around the blockhouse, though this is uncommon.

 History

 In commemoration of Indiana's centennial festivities in 1916, the Journal Gazette sponsored a contest to design a flag for the city of Fort Wayne.
 Guy Drewett's original winning design included the current white 'Y' stripes on a blue field, but also included two white stars.
 Each star was located where the fleur-de-lis and lion are on the current design.

-Drewett redesigned the flag in 1934 under the guidance of veteran and historian Col. Clyde Dreisbach in 1934.
+Drewett redesigned the flag in 1934 under the guidance of veteran and historian Col. Clyde Dreisbach.
 The new design discarded the two white stars (symbolizing Fort Wayne's status as the state's second largest city) for icons specific to its history.
 This current design was officially adopted by City Council on June 26, 1934.

 A survey of flag design quality by the North American Vexillological Association ranked Fort Wayne's flag 52nd of 150 American city flags.
 It earned a score 4.62 out of 10.